-We are currently looking for an intern to assist with our new Documentation Program, which aims to preserve and share the rich legacy of significant and/or at-risk gardens.
+We are currently looking for a part-time assistant to help with our new documentation program, which aims to preserve and share the rich legacy of significant and/or at-risk gardens.
 Our first documentation project will be the John P. Humes Japanese Stroll Garden in Mill Neck, NY, pictured above (photo by Andre Baranowski).
 Read more.

 A Garden Conservancy letter encouraged the Preservation Society of Newport County to ensure that the integrity of the landscape at The Breakers in Newport, RI, is preserved.
 Landscape architecture firm Reed Hilderbrand and the Preservation Society of Newport County wrote letters in response.